-The Saskatchewan Water Security Agency (WSA) and Ministry of Environment requires waterworks owners to provide notification to consumers annually at minimum on the quality of water that is produced and supplied.
-The information is to include the performance of the waterworks as documented by water sampling that is required by a Minister's Order or Permit to Operate a Waterworks.
-The following report is a summary of the City of Saskatoon's water quality and sample submission compliance records for 2022.
+The Water Security Agency (WSA) requires waterworks owners to provide notification to consumers at least once each year on the quality of water that is produced and supplied.
+The information is to include the performance of the waterworks as documented by water sampling required by a Minister's Order or Permit to Operate (PTO) a Waterworks.
+The following is a summary of the City of Saskatoon's (City) water quality and sample submission compliance records for 2020.